There is no more water on the earth today than there was hundreds of millions of years ago. There is no less either. We can't make it or destroy it.

 You see, it's generally accepted that 100 liters of water per day, or 36.5 cubic meters per year, is the minimum per person requirement for good health.
 An additional 730 cubic meters per year is needed for agriculture, industry, and energy production for each person.

 That brings the minimum accepted per capita water requirement to 766.5 cubic meters.

 These numbers paint a pretty grim picture.
-North America is exceeding the minimum per person requirement by over two thirds.
-Europe, Australia, and Asia are at least in the ballpark, while South America and Africa aren't even close.
+Places like North America are exceeding the minimum per person requirement by over two thirds, while areas in South America and Africa aren't even close.

 So what are we going to do about it?